thatstoasty/prism/README.md

   - `range_args[min, max]` - report an error if the number of args is not between min and max.
 - Content of the arguments:
   - `valid_args` - report an error if there are any positional args not specified in the `valid_args` field of `Command`, which can optionally be set to a list of valid values for positional args.
+- Composition of validators:
+  - `match_all` - pass a list of validators to ensure all of them pass.

 If `arg_validator` is undefined, it defaults to `arbitrary_args`.